Universal simplicial complexes inspired by toric topology: Introduction

-Closely related to the complex $\xkn$ is the Tits building $T(V)$ for an $n$-dimensional vector space $V$.
+Initially the simplicial complex $\xkn$ appeared independently in algebraic $K$-theory in the work of van der Kallen~\cite{MR586429} and in combinatorics in the work of Stanley~\cite{MR593545}.
+Closely related to the simplicial complex $\xkn$ is the Tits building $T(V)$ for an $n$-dimensional vector space $V$.
 An $m$-simplex of $T(V)$ is a chain $W_0<\ldots<W_m$ of proper subspaces.
 Studying finite generation of the higher algebraic $K$-groups, Quillen~\cite{MR2655185} showed that $T(V)$ has the homotopy type of a wedge of $(n-2)$ spheres.
-That result further prompted the study of an interesting homology group $H_{n-2}(T(V))$.
+This result further prompted the study of the interesting homology group $H_{n-2}(T(V))$.
 This is a $GL(V)$-module called the Steinberg module.
-In the further study of topological properties of the Tits building $T(V)$ van der Kallen~\cite{MR586429} proved that the link of each $i$-simplex of $T(V)$ is $(n-i-3)$-connected.
+Further on, van der Kallen~\cite{MR586429} proved that the link of an $m$-simplex of $T(V)$ is $(n-m-3)$-connected.

-Following these results on the Tits building, we studied the homotopy type of $\xkn$ and its homology groups.
+Another simplicial complex closely related to $ X(\mathbf{k}^n)$ is the \textit{simplicial complex} $\kkn$.

-Another simplicial complex closely related to $ X(\mathbf{k}^n)$ is the \textit{universal simplicial complex} $\kkn$.
+Define a line through the origin to be a 1-dimensional unimodular subspace of $\k^n$, that is, a submodule of rank $1$ which is a direct summand of $\k^n$ and denote by $P\k^n$ the set of all such lines in $\k^n$. \begin{definition} The simplicial complex $\kkn$ on the vertex set $P\k^n$ is defined such that its $m$-simplex is a set of lines $\{l_1, \dots, l_{m+1}\}$, $l_i\in P\k^n$ which span an $(m+1)$-dimensional unimodular subspace of $\mathbf{k}^n$. \end{definition}

-Define a line through the origin to be a 1-dimensional unimodular subspace of $\k^n$, that is, a submodule of rank $1$ which is a direct summand. \begin{definition} Let $P\k^n$, the set of lines through the origin in $\mathbf{k}^n$, be the set of vertices of $\kkn$.
-An $(i-1)$-simplex of $\kkn$ is a set of lines $\{l_1, \dots, l_i\}$, $l_i\in P\k^n$ which span an $i$-dimensional unimodular subspace of $\mathbf{k}^n$. \end{definition}
+The simplicial complexes $\xkn$ and $\kkn$ are related through the map which sends a nonzero unimodular element of $\k^n$ into a line generated by it.
+The simplicial complex $\kkn$ is a retract of the simplicial complex $\xkn$.

-The complexes $K(\F_2^n)$ and $K(\mathbb{Z}^n)$ are important objects in toric topology since they can be seen as universal complexes classifying small covers for $\k=\F_2$ and quasitoric manifolds for $\k=\Z$.
-Davis and Januszkiewicz~\cite{DJ} proved that both complexes $K(\F_2^n)$ and $K(\mathbb{Z}^n)$ are $(n-2)$-connected and that the link of an $i$-simplex is $(n-i-3)$-connected.
+The simplicial complexes $K(\F_2^n)$ and $K(\mathbb{Z}^n)$ are important objects in toric topology since they are universal simplicial complexes classifying small covers for $\k=\F_2$ and quasitoric manifolds for $\k=\Z$, see~\cite{DJ}.

 Quasitoric manifolds can be equipped with an additional structure called omniorientation, see \cite{MR1897064}.
-As an analogue of the universal property of $K(\Z^n)$ and $K(\F_2^n)$, we shall show, as Proposition~\ref{uni}, that the complex $X(\Z^n)$ is universal in the sense that it classifies omnioriented quasitoric manifolds with positive orientation of the defining polytope~$P$.
+As an analogue of the universal property of $K(\Z^n)$ and $K(\F_2^n)$, we show, as Proposition~\ref{uni}, that the complex $X(\Z^n)$ is a universal complex classifying omnioriented quasitoric manifolds $M^{2n}(P,\Lambda)$ with positive orientation on the polytope~$P$.